 - b.
 Design the full LQG-controller in Matlab using the extended model.
-Be sure to have small weight on u(t).
+Note, for large penalties on u the extended noise model doesn't appear to have any effect.
 Why? - c.
 Examine the Bode plot of the controller.
-How does the (almost) integral action in the controller change when changing δ and the noise variance corresponding to the added state? - d.
+How does the (almost) integral action in the controller change when changing $\delta$ and the noise intensity corresponding to the added state? - d.
 Will the response to constant load disturbances have a static error? - 9.4 Consider control of a DC-motor,